 Not to mention this WPL plugin supports its own custom search hook which means it runs through its own database.
 This leads to faster search results and even custom search pages depending if visitors are searching your listings or your website.

 So what’s the downside?
 This plugin is very detailed and might be a little too bulky for some people.

 It does have a premium version and a main website covering further details on all the features.
 But you can tell from the free version this has a lot going on.

 If you want something a little simpler I recommend sticking to IMPress Listings.

-But agencies who want the best performance on database queries & user searches might look deeper into WPL.
+But agencies who want the best performance on database queries & user searches might consider using the WPL Real Estate plugin.

-If you don’t wanna deal with overly complex setups then check out Essential Real Estate.
+If you don’t want to deal with overly complex setups then check out Essential Real Estate.
 This plugin is totally free and supports a bunch of features beyond just property listings.